BigKhaz15/snakegame/README.md

 - Collision detection with walls and self
 - Restart game anytime with the `R` key
 - Clean, class-based architecture (Snake, Food, Scoreboard)
+- Tracks and saves your high score across sessions using a local highscore.txt file.

 ---